labgm/kraken2micro/README.md

 --organism  Filter organisms that are not the one provided (default= 'Bacteria') (options = 'Bacteria', 'Viruses', 'Archaea', 'Eukaryota')

---files list of kraken2 mpa files
+--files list of kraken2 mpa files (Must be with '.txt' extension)